Augustus Fuller "Cotton" Grable

 Paul Dye photo from the Dennis Dye collection

-Cotton Grable in a car owned by Charles Hogwood of Dallax, Texas c1935 – Pappy Noe collection
+Cotton Grable in a McDowell owned by Charles Hogwood of Dallas, Texas c1935 – Pappy Noe collection

 “I was born in 1955 and can never remember him missing the trips to Indianapolis in May or to Daytona for the speed weeks every year until he passed away.
 He received an award in 1962 for his efforts in pioneering auto racing throughout the south.
 He was good friends with many drivers in the area most of whom have passed, including A. J. Foyt's father.